The CDC recommends COVID-19 vaccines for everyone 6 months and older and boosters for everyone 5 years and older, if eligible.

 Surveys show that at least 1 in 12 children who have had the COVID-19 infection have lingering symptoms.FACT: COVID-19 has led to loss of crucial in-person learning for children.
 Widespread vaccination allows schools to remain open and children to safely learn in person.

 Multisystem Inflammatory Syndrome in Children (MIS-C) is a severe COVID-19 complication that affects multiple organs.
-Most cases of MIS-C occur in 5-11-year-olds.

 COVID-19 cases in kids have increased dramatically since the Delta variant, and the COVID-19 vaccine helps protect against Delta and other variants.
+Cases in kids often increase in the fall, alongside winter respiratory illnesses like the flu.

 *Sources: CDC, FDA, AAP, Impact4HC